Submitty/submitty.github.io/_docs/instructor/managing_enrollment.md

 ---
-title: Create Student Accounts
+title: Managing Enrollment
 category: Instructor
-order: 1
 ---

-The instructions below will grant access to students in your course to the homework submission site.

-### FOR RPI, STARTING FALL 2016
+### Automated Course Enrollment Management

+For large courses, we recommend working with your university IT and/or registrar to receive regular updates of the student enrollment, automatically update student information when they switch sections or drop the course altogether.
+We recommend never erasing student information if they are no longer in the course (in case the registrar information has an error).
+Instead, we move dropped students to a special _null_ section.

-We are working with the registrar and campus IT to receive on a daily feed of students per course section.
-We will use this data and a nightly cron job to automatically add students your course database and create login accounts to the submission server.
-This should remove the need to run the steps below for all registered students.
+For example, the RPI Computer Science department system admin now receives on a daily feed of students per course section.
+We run a nightly cron job to automatically add students to the relevant Submitty course databases and create login accounts to the submission server.
+This greatly simplifies instructor maintenance of current course enrollement.
-We expect a delay of 1-2 days for students who add the course late.

 Below are the instructions to manually add students who are not traditionally registered, to immediately add a student who registered